ibm-cloud-docs/blockchain-sw-251/howto/console-upgrade-ocp.md

 ### Step six: Upgrade your nodes

 You can now follow the [steps](#upgrade-ocp-nodes) to upgrade your blockchain nodes.
 Be aware that after the nodes are upgraded, there is no way to roll back the upgrade from 2.5.1 to 2.5.
-After you upgrade to 2.5.1, you can take advantage of the the new Fabric v2.x Lifecycle deployment process for your  smart contracts.
+After you upgrade to 2.5.1, you can take advantage of the new Fabric v2.x Lifecycle deployment process for your  smart contracts.
 But to avoid your peers crashing, you need to ensure that you upgrade your peers before you upgrade your channels.
 Learn more about considerations when [Upgrading to a new version of Fabric](/docs/blockchain-sw-251?topic=blockchain-sw-251-ibp-console-govern-components#ibp-console-govern-components-upgrade).

 After you upgrade your nodes, you can [update the MSPs in your consortium to add organization-level endorsement policies](#upgrade-ocp-update-consortium).